gzuidhof/luna16/README.md

 Use script `src/data_processing/create_same_spacing_data_ALL.py`, this may take a long time (up to 24 hours) depending on your machine.

+Then, download `imagename_zspacing.csv` from [here](https://gzuidhof.stackstorage.com/s/qsqz9dERe7atYU5) and put it in the data folder.

 ### Unet training
 ```
 src/deep/unet/unet_trainer.py <config>